 Find when & where to fly cheapest

-The FlightChecker searches 13 budget airlines, including Easyjet and Ryanair.
+The FlightChecker searches 12 budget airlines, including Easyjet and Ryanair.
 Simply enter your travel dates, destination and how long you want your trip to be.
-It has a special feature - tell it 'I'll Go Anywhere!', enter the maximum price you're willing to pay including taxes and charges, and it'll find all the flights that fit.
+It has a handy feature - tell it "I'll Go Anywhere!", enter the maximum price you're willing to pay including taxes and charges, and it'll find all the flights that fit.

 Budget airlines are renowned for adding extra charges (see Beat Budget Airline Charges for how to avoid them).
 To help avoid nasty surprises, the FlightChecker includes the option to factor in baggage and card payment charges from the start, or add them later.